sourcegraph/about/blogposts/gophercon-2019-go-module-proxy-life-of-a-query.md

 By specifying that your code relies on a module with version 1.4.1 or later, then you guarantee that everyone who imports your package will never be allowed to use a version older than 1.4.1 with your code.

-The go command uses something called “minimal version selection” to build a module, based on the versions specified in a go.mod file.
+The go command uses something called "minimal version selection" to build a module, based on the versions specified in a go.mod file.

 As a basic example, let's say we have module A and B, both of which Katie's module depends on.